qlik-oss/core-website/docs/documentation/apis/data-connector-grpc-api.md

 ## Output

-The _GetData_ call returns a stream of data chunks.
-This allows a connector to stream data from the data source to engine while translating the data piece by piece.
-In addition to the actual data stream the connector also has to supply a GRPC header _x-qlik-getdata-bin_ with metadata.
+The `GetData` call returns a stream of data chunks.
+This allows a connector to stream data from the data source to QIX Engine while translating the data piece by piece.
+In addition to the actual data stream the connector also has to supply a GRPC header `x-qlik-getdata-bin` with metadata.

 ### Data chunks